FocusLearn: Fully-Interpretable, High-Performance Modular Neural Networks for Time Series: Experimental Results

 \end{itemize}

 Experimental results are summarised in \tablename~\ref{tab: comparison_results}.
-The top 10 features are selected for all data sets (i.e. we use \mods with 10 modules). \qqmn outperforms both interpretable models NAM and SPAM in both regression and classification tasks \footnote{NAM~\href{https://github.com/AmrMKayid/nam}{github.com/AmrMKayid/nam} and SPAM~\href{https://github.com/facebookresearch/nbm-spam}{github.com/facebookresearch/nbm-spam} lack an inference step for making predictions on unseen test sets, we added it for a direct comparison with \qqmn on the test sets.}.
-This is the case for every standard metric used, namely Symmetric Mean Absolute Percentage Error (sMAPE), Mean Absolute Scaled Error (MASE), Weighted Absolute Percentage Error (WAPE), Accuracy, F1 score, and Area Under the Curve (AUC).
+The top 10 features are selected for all data sets (\ie we use \mods with 10 modules). \qqmn outperforms both interpretable models NAM and SPAM\footnote{NAM and SPAM implementations lacked an \textit{inference step} for making predictions on unseen data.
+Results reported here are based on test set performance.
+We have implemented an inference step for NAM and SPAM in order to make a direct comparison with \qqmn on the test sets.} in both regression and classification tasks.
+This happened for every standard metric used, namely, Symmetric Mean Absolute Percentage Error (sMAPE), Mean Absolute Scaled Error (MASE) and Weighted Absolute Percentage Error (WAPE) for regression, accuracy, F1 score and Area Under the Curve (AUC) for classification tasks. \qqmn also has significantly faster computation speed than both NAM and SPAM.